caiocomandulli/lib-contracts/README.md

 Available types:

-INTEGER maps to a java Integer represented by "INTEGER"
+`INTEGER` maps to a java Integer represented by `INTEGER`

-STRING maps to a java String represented by "TEXT"
+`STRING` maps to a java String represented by `TEXT`

-BOOLEAN maps to a java Boolean represented by "INTEGER"
+`BOOLEAN` maps to a java Boolean represented by `INTEGER`

-DOUBLE maps to a java Double represented by "REAL"
+`DOUBLE` maps to a java Double represented by `REAL`

-FLOAT maps to a java Float represented by "REAL"
+`FLOAT` maps to a java Float represented by `REAL`

-LONG maps to a java Long represented by "INTEGER"
+`LONG` maps to a java Long represented by `INTEGER`

-SHORT maps to a java Short represented by "INTEGER"
+`SHORT` maps to a java Short represented by `INTEGER`

 In SQLite:

-INTEGER.
-The value is a signed integer, stored in 1, 2, 3, 4, 6, or 8 bytes depending on the magnitude of the value.
+`INTEGER` The value is a signed integer, stored in 1, 2, 3, 4, 6, or 8 bytes depending on the magnitude of the value.

-REAL.
-The value is a floating point value, stored as an 8-byte IEEE floating point number.
+`REAL` The value is a floating point value, stored as an 8-byte IEEE floating point number.

-TEXT.
-The value is a text string, stored using the database encoding (UTF-8, UTF-16BE or UTF-16LE).
+`TEXT` The value is a text string, stored using the database encoding (UTF-8, UTF-16BE or UTF-16LE).

 ### Using queries

-The Query type provides a fast way to write SQL queries without using SQL.
+The `Query` type provides a fast way to write SQL queries without using SQL.
 It allows you to do select statements without any SQL knowledge.

 As an example, a simple Id selection: